Corey Dillon: New England Patriots

-In 2004, Dillon was traded to the New England Patriots for a second-round pick.
+In 2004, Dillon was traded to the New England Patriots for a second-round pick, which the Bengals later used to draft Madieu Williams.

 In the 2004 season, Dillon set career highs and franchise records with 1,635 rushing yards and 12 touchdowns.
 He was a major factor in the Patriots' win over the Indianapolis Colts in New England's first playoff game that season, rushing for 144 yards and catching 5 passes for 17 yards.
 New England won its third Super Bowl, due in no small part to the running game built around Dillon.
 He was the top rusher of Super Bowl XXXIX with 75 rushing yards and a touchdown, while also catching 3 passes for 31 yards, for 106 total yards.
 Overall, Dillon rushed for a total of 292 yards, caught 9 passes for 53 yards, and scored 2 touchdowns in New England's 3 postseason games.

 In 2005, while injury problems plagued Dillon and he was not able to duplicate his stats from 2004, he remained a major contributor to the team, rushing for 733 yards and 12 touchdowns in 12 games.
 The Patriots used Dillon more frequently as a pass receiver, with 23 receptions for 193 yards and a touchdown, which was more receiving yards than he had gained in his past 2 seasons combined.

 In the 2006 season, Dillon began sharing the team's rushing duties with rookie running back Laurence Maroney.
 With the retirement of Curtis Martin, he spent his final year as the NFL's active leader in career rushing yards.
 He finished the year with 812 rushing yards and a career-high 13 touchdowns, tied him for third in the league that season.